Dune Jewelry

 Dune Jewelry Inc. is an American manufacturer of jewelry in Massachusetts.
 It was started in 2010 by Holly Daniels Christensen.
 Some of its designs incorporate sand collected from beaches or elsewhere.

 Background

 In 2007, Christensen started making sand jewelry for family and friends, by 2010 she launched Dune Jewelry and served as its chief operating officer since.
-Over the years, the company's Sandbank– the world's largest– had collected 3,300 samples from beaches, sports venues, trails, mountaintops, historical locations and iconic events from all over the globe.
-The company's handcrafted products have since distributed by over 800 retailers worldwide.
+Over the years, the company's Sandbank– the world's largest– had collected 5,000 samples from beaches, sports venues, trails, mountaintops, historical locations and iconic events from all over the globe.
+The company's handcrafted products have since been distributed by over 800 retailers worldwide.